This page is intended to give new contributors an overview of Passit.

 - passit-backend - Python/Django - This provides an API and basic storage services for user data.
 The backend does no crypto, except in unit tests.
 It does provide basic group access control list features.
 Even if we didn’t encrypt user data, the backend would provide a traditional server that ensures users are only allowed to create, edit, and view what they should have access to.

-- passit-frontend - TypeScript, Angular, and ngrx/store (Redux) - This project is our user interface.
-It powers our web and browser extensions.
-It also serves as the basis of our mobile app by reusing bits of code such as smart containers, reducers, and actions.
+- passit-frontend - TypeScript, Angular, NativeScript, and ngrx/store (Redux) - This project is our user interface.
+It powers our web, native app, and browser extensions.

 If you have a bug or feature request to report - you may report it gitlab project where the issue is found.
 If the issue involves multiple parts or you don’t know where it belongs - you may report it to the Passit meta repo.